dibalokechanda/dibalokechanda.github.io/_posts/2023-08-07-entropy-blog.md

 # Self-Information to Entropy

 In a previous post about [self-information](https://dibalokechanda.github.io/posts/self-information-blog/), I explained how to mathematically formalize the concept of information associated with a specific event.
 One key thing about self-information is it quantifies the "information quantity" of a single event.
 But often we deal with distribution rather than just a single event.
+Probability distributions captures the likelihood of a sequence of events rather than a single event.

 To give an example, if we roll a die, with self-information we can quantify how much information is contained in the event that a "5" came up.
 The probability of that event is $p(x)=\frac{1}{6}$ for a fair die.
 We can easily apply the formula $I(x)=- \log (x)$  and quantify the self-information.
 But how do we quantify the "information quantity" in the entire probability distribution associated with a die roll?
 That is where the concept of **Entropy** comes into play.